Supporting Documentation Guidelines for Disabilities

 |Psychiatric disorder||Within 6 months||Licensed clinical psychologist, psychiatrist, psychiatric advanced practice registered nurse (APRN), licensed clinical social worker||Family history; discussion of dual diagnosis; current diagnosis (DSM-IV TR) indicates the nature, frequency, severity of symptoms — diagnosis without an explicit listing of current symptoms is not sufficient; prescribed medications, dosages and schedules that may influence the learning environment; types of accommodations, including any possible side effects.|

 |Visual impairment||Depends on condition||Ophthalmologist||Ocular assessment/evaluation; suggestions on how the condition may be accommodated.|

 Acknowledgement: This information is based on the Disability Documentation Guidelines to Determine Eligibility for Accommodations at the Postsecondary Level developed by the Association for Higher Education and Disability.

 It is important to have recent and appropriate documentation because accommodations are determined based on the current impact of the condition(s) and how it affects access to academics and educational activities.

 In general, documentation for ADHD and learning disabilities should be within the time frames listed above.
 However, if there is documentation of a long-standing history of a disability and receiving accommodations or services in school, this may be considered adequate documentation.
 Students are encouraged to submit copies of an Individual Educational Program or 504 plan as a source of useful information which can help provide a history.
 However, Individual Educational Programs or 504 plans may not exclusively provide sufficient documentation for approval of accommodations.

-Any questions about appropriate documentation should be directed to the coordinator of student disability services who can be contacted at (585) 385-5252.
+Any questions about appropriate documentation should be directed to the coordinator of student accessibility services who can be contacted at (585) 385-5252.